Register Automata with Extrema Constraints, and an Application to Two-Variable Logic: Deciding Emptiness

 As in the previous section, our goal is to state properties of a partition $\calP$ of a pre-run of our TRASI $\calA$ and a labeling $\lambda\from \cal P\to R^{\pm}$ that guarantee the existence of a run of $\calA$ on the same input tree (i.e., a pre-run that is consistent with respect to the suprema).
 For the case where all associated languages may be arbitrary regular languages, the labeling is slightly more involved and depends on the associated languages.

 For ensuring witnesses for a register $r$ with associated language $L$ for all nodes, we consider trees that encode all runs of an automaton for $L$ along paths of an input tree.
 Formally, let $\calB = (Q, \delta, s, F)$ be a deterministic finite state automaton and $<$ an arbitrary order on $Q$.
 Let $|Q|=m$; the elements of $\set{1,\ldots,m}$ will be called \emph{tapes}.
 The \emph{run tree} $\widehat{t}$ of a tree $t$, defined below, associates to each tape and node $v$ a state in $Q$.
 The idea is that tapes encode runs of $\calB$ along the path.
 However, whenever two tapes $i < j$ enter the same state, only the smaller tape $i$ continues this run; the other tape starts a new run from an ``unused'' state.
 See Fig.~\ref{fig:tapes} for the construction of the run tree in the case when $t$ is a word.
+This construction originates from \cite[Section~2]{DBLP:conf/dlt/Bojanczyk09}, where it is applied to words.
 The construction for trees is performed analogously, by carrying out the same construction on each branch.

 Formally the \emph{run tree} $\widehat{t}$ of $\calB$ for a tree $t$ associates a tuple $\bar q\in Q^{m}$ to each node $v$ of $t$ as follows.
 In such a tuple $\bar q$, no two coordinates carry the same state; in particular all states from $Q$ appear in each such tuple.
 The root is annotated by $(q_1, \ldots, q_m)$ with $q_i < q_{i+1}$.
 If a node is labeled by $\sigma \in \Sigma$ and annotated by $\bar q = (q_1, \ldots, q_m) \in Q^m$ then its children are annotated by the permutation $\bar p = (p_1, \ldots, p_m)$ obtained according to the above intuition as follows.
 Let $\bar p' = (p'_1, \ldots, p'_m)$ be such that $p'_i = \delta(q_i, \sigma)$.
 Then $\bar p$ is constructed from $\bar p'$ by only keeping the smallest copies of identical states and replacing the other copies by states not used in $\bar p'$ in increasing order.
 Formally the components of $\bar p$ are defined inductively for $i = 1, \ldots, m$: \begin{itemize} \item if $p'_i$ is not equal to $p_1, \ldots, p_{i-1}$ then $p_i \df p'_i$, \item else $p_i$ is defined to be the smallest state not occuring in $\bar p'$ and $p_1, \ldots, p_{i-1}$. \end{itemize}